Project Title

 Maintenance, Monitoring, and Oversight

-Different governance models of the AIA were also developed, each implicating different intended uses and users, including:
+Different use cases of the AIA were also developed, each oriented to different intended purposes, including:

 Evaluation of Individual AI Technologies